mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

    b.
 Apply detector specific time bin masks using :ref:`MaskBins <algm-MaskBins>`

 3. Apply cylinder masking.
-This generates a hollow cylinder which masks the the beam stop (defined by an inner radius) and anything outside of the beam area (defined by an outer radius).
+This generates a hollow cylinder which masks the beam stop (defined by an inner radius) and anything outside of an area of interest (defined by an outer radius).
 The sub-steps are:

    a.
 Set up the inner and the outer radius of the cylinder mask.
    b.
 Mask everything outside of the hollow cylinder using :ref:`MaskDetectorsInShape <algm-MaskDetectorsInShape>`